rails/rails/guides/source/constant_autoloading_and_reloading.md

 WARNING.
 The execution context of a block passed to `Class.new` or `Module.new` is not entirely equivalent to the one of the body of the definitions using the `class` and `module` keywords.
-But as far as this guide concerns, both idioms perform the same constant assignment.
+But both idioms result in the same constant assignment.

 Thus, when one informally says "the `String` class", that really means: the class object the interpreter creates and stores in a constant called "String" in